Zero-Waste Dog Care – From Puppy To Oldie (The Ultimate Guide)

 The Environmental problem Caused By Not Picking Up Dog Poop

 Think of it this way, 63.4 million American households have at least 1 dog.
-Each dog poops a minimum of 2 poops a day and all of them are filled with microorganisms and pathogens.
+Each dog poops a minimum of 2 poops a day, and all of them are filled with microorganisms and pathogens.

-If left on the floor each poop will eventually flush into the water systems, contaminating drinking water and feeding aquatic algae.
+If left on the floor, each poop will eventually flush into the water systems, contaminating drinking water and feeding aquatic algae.
 This algae then blooms and strangles streams, lakes, rivers, and waterways.

-This may seem like a horror story but with an excess of 63.4 million dogs and 2 poops a day, can you see it happening?
+This may seem like a horror story, but with an excess of 63.4 million dogs and 2 poops a day, can you see it happening?

-Zero Waste Dog Poop Solutions
+Zero-Waste Dog Poop Solutions

-So what’s the best zero waste way to pick it up and dispose of it?
-Well, we have several options open to us but not all are as straightforward as they may seem.
+So what’s the best zero-waste way to pick it up and dispose of it?
+Well, we have several options open to us, but not all are as straightforward as they may seem.
 So let’s delve in and find the best match for you.

-Zero Waste Compostable & Biodegradable Poop Bags
+Zero-Waste Compostable & Biodegradable Poop Bags

 We will not talk about 100% plastic bags here, poop or otherwise, as I think we can all agree that they are not a zero-waste dog option.

 On the subject of biodegradable poop bags, however, Buyer Beware.
-Not all biodegradable poop bags are the same and you could be an innocent victim of greenwashing.
+Not all biodegradable poop bags are the same, and you could be an innocent victim of greenwashing.

-Greenwashing is to make people believe that your company is doing more to protect the environment that it really is.
-If you want to learn more about this, read on.
+Greenwashing makes people believe that your company is doing more to protect the environment than it is.

 Biodegradable Poop Bags

-Ultimately, oxo-biodegradable products become less visible, however, they can still cause the same damage to the ecology.
+Ultimately, oxo-biodegradable products become less visible; however, they can still cause the same damage to the ecology.

-These microplastic beads are not eternal but it will take a very, very long time for the molecules to become CO2 & H2O.
+These microplastic beads are not eternal, but it will take a very, very long time for the molecules to become CO2 & H2O.
 That being said, it is still the green choice if the alternative is to leave it on the ground.

 Compostable poop bags

-Truly biodegradable poop bags are made from 100% natural elements and will be consumed as food by natural organisms.
+Truly biodegradable poop bags are made from 100% natural elements and consumed as food by natural organisms.
 However, if these bags go to landfill sites and are buried, they will not break down as you might expect.

 This is due to the lack of oxygen.
-When matter is dumped in a landfill site it undergoes anaerobic decomposition and this generates methane.
+When the matter is dumped at a landfill site, it undergoes anaerobic decomposition, and this generates methane.
 (A greenhouse gas).

-If your local region or municipality has a dog waste management plan these are the bags that they would prefer.
+If your local region or municipality has a dog waste management plan, these are the bags that they would prefer.